-The CDT has committed to funding 65 students over five years.
-To achieve this at least 37 of the projects must have industrial funding.
+The CDT has committed to funding 70 students over five years.
+To achieve this at least 51 of the projects must have industrial funding.
 In order to reduce the risk of not meeting that target, the Management Board is prioritising projects with industrial funding.
 Other proposals will be considered, but industrially funded project will be allocated ahead of those that are not.
-Note that due to the current distribution of projects, ALL Cardiff, Manchester and UCL based projects MUST have industrial funding to be considered.